 Naomi is a Partner in the Real Estate team at Charles Russell Speechlys LLP.
 After studying Philosophy at Durham followed by a law conversion in Oxford, Naomi spent 8 and a half years at the city firm, Freshfields Bruckhaus Deringer.
 She was seconded as the senior venues lawyer for the London Organising Committee of the Olympic Games and Paralympic Games Limited.

-She was brought up in Ampney Crucis and now lives near Rendcomb with husband (Jonathan) who is an architect, two children (current pupils) and a working cocker spaniel.
+She was brought up in Ampney Crucis and now lives near Rendcomb with husband (Jonathan) who is an architect, two children (one of whom is a current pupil) and a working cocker spaniel.

 Naomi is a keen singer and currently part of the St Cecilia Singers (Gloucester Cathedral).